datopian/ckan-ng-harvest/README.md

 # Harvesting

-This project is about harvesting
+This project is about harvesting from external sources to a CKAN (local or remote) instance.
 For the core harvester package go to [ckan-harvest package](https://pypi.org/project/ckan-harvester/).

 ## data.json files